esphome/esphome-docs/cookbook/iwoole_rgbw_table_lamp.rst

 The LEDs are not individually addressable.
 No other sensors, outputs or status LEDs are available.

-The mosfets for the different color channels are connected as follows:
+The MOSFETs for the different color channels are connected as follows:

 - GPIO04: White
 - GPIO12: Green